readjfb/Torque-Game/README.md

 - [X] Finish pymunk physics in main_game
 - [X] Create bash script to run all of the scripts
 - [X] Finish prototype of main_game
-- [ c ] Finish calibration system + implementation into the program controller
+- [ ] Finish calibration system + implementation into the program controller
 - [X] Add start button/ system for automation
 - [X] Add automated system for MVT Viewer
 - [X] Add audio cues for MVT